snakehaihai/Extroperceptive_sensor_calibration/README.md

 This code is originally for multiple 2D LIDAR calibrations.
-Now this package is refined and expanded into multiple sensor cases such as (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo) So far it uploaded with 3 sensor case.
+Now this package is refined and expanded into multiple sensor cases such as (2DLIDAR-2DLIDAR,  2DLIDAR to RGBD, 2DLIDAR to 3DLIDAR and 2DLIDAR to stereo).
+So far it uploaded with 3 sensor case.
 To use more, feel free to add more Planner constraint and Constraint Jacobian in the optimization function